equinor/videx-npm-template/README.md

 1. Deletes the docs-folder, if it exists.
 2. Automatically generates documentation to a new docs-folder.
-3. Copies the images-folder into docs.
+3. Copies the images-folder and .nojekyll into docs.

 The copying of images makes it possible to refer to local images within the README!

+The empty .nojekyll file makes it possible to upload html pages starting wth underscore to GitHub pages.

 ### Creating tests

 All tests are defined within the test-folder.
-Jest naming convention is to place tests for SOMESCRIPT.js in a single file SOMESCRIPT.test.js.
+Jest naming convention is to place tests for SOMESCRIPT.ts in a single file SOMESCRIPT.test.ts.

 ### Testing